Justin-Sawyer/recipes-and-deliveries/README.md

 The developer tested this by adding a few new posts.
 One with no extra tags or categories, one with a single extra tag, another with a single exra category, and one each of two extra tags or categories.

 He found that if he added no extras, he was redirected to the correct place.
 He found that if he added just one extra tag or category, he was redirected to the correct place.
-And he found that if he added multiple extra, he was directed to the edit page, where he saw a message saying that although the post had been added, his tags or categories had not been saved.
+And he found that if he added multiple extras, he was directed to the edit page, where he saw a message saying that although the post had been added, his tags or categories had not been saved.
 The same message alerted him how to go about adding these correctly.

 Satisfied that everything was working as it should, the developer moved on to the edit functionality.